National-Porting-Association/api/README.md

 Full API and field-level documentation: **https://npa.lol/docs**

-For issues, feature requests, or support: open an issue in this repo (or contact the NPA maintainers via the contact methods listed on the docs site).
+For issues, feature requests, or support: open an issue in this repo.

 ---